albertriu98/fastapi-intro/README.md

 In this project I set up a basic API to test CRUD operations for posts model, storing data in a PostrgeSQL Server deployed localy.

-The API is developed with FLaskAPI.
+The API is developed with FastAPI.
 It connects to a PostgreSQL Server Database and creates 2 different tables: users and posts.
 This tables are created by the API using ORM sqlAlchemy inheriting from BaseModel class.
 Its definitions can eb found in app/models.py.
 In this file it is also commented a definition of a model using SQLModel library.

 On the other hand we create some schemas for body input and responses.
 They can be found at app/schemas.py